 Most recently, Ms. Gilmore joined the Seoul Philharmonic for scenes from Unsuk Chin’s Alice in Wonderland.
-This season, she then returns to Opera Omaha for performences of Nannetta in Falstaff, and essays the title role in Lucia di Lammermoor with Virginia Opera.
-In concert she appears with the Pittsburgh Symphony for both Haydn’s Creation and Handel’s Messiah.
+This season, she then returns to Opera Omaha for performances of Nannetta in Falstaff and essays the title role in Lucia di Lammermoor with Virginia Opera.
+In concert, she appears with the Pittsburgh Symphony for both Haydn’s Creation and Handel’s Messiah.
 Next season she joins White Snake Projects for their new opera PermaDeath, and the Kansas City Symphony for Handel’s Messiah.

 Rachele Gilmore’s 2016-2017 season featured performances of Gretel in Hansel und Gretel with the Lyric Opera of Kansas City, Marie in La fille du regiment with Austin Opera, and Olympia in Les Contes d’Hoffmann with Hawaii Opera Theatre.
 She also appeared in concert with the Los Angeles Philharmonic for performances of the Haydn Creation and with the Indianapolis Symphony Orchestra for a performance of Mozart’s Exsultate, jubilate and three songs by Duparc.

 The 2015-2016 season included performances of Blondchen in Die Entführung aus dem Serail with the Theâtre Champs-Elysées, and returns to Boston Lyric Opera as Sophie in Werther and the Glimmerglass Festival as Ninetta in La gazza ladra.